yuvarajm-cloud/Restaurant-Billing-Application/README.md

 # ⚠️ Project Scope

-This is a **self-learning project** created to practice frontend development, JavaScript, browser APIs and basic deployment concepts.
+This is a **self-learning project** created to practice frontend development, JavaScript, browser APIs and basic DevOps concepts.

 It is **not a production restaurant POS system**.

 The current version uses LocalStorage and client-side logic.
-A production implementation would require a secure backend, database, authentication and server-side payment verification.
+A production implementation would require:

+* Secure backend
+* Database
+* Authentication
+* Server-side validation
+* Secure payment integration
+* Payment verification

 ---